BlackSound1/BlackSound1/README.md

 ### Hello

-I am a computer science student from Montreal.
+I am a recent computer science graduate.

 I worked for a large software company from September 2021 to April 2023 using Python and web technologies to create cutting-edge, AI-driven software solutions to interesting supply chain problems.